 Try and keep the bottles to be sterilised, along with all the stuff you need to do it set up in one easy to reach area.
 This will save you leaving the tap running while you try and find where you left the bottle cleaner.

 Good block out blinds won’t just help baby sleep, they’ll help insulate the room.
 Remember on cold days to open them wide and let as much natural sunshine in.
-It makes everything seem less overwhelming in those first newborn haze weeks and as a bonus it will warm things up
+It makes everything seem less overwhelming in those first newborn haze weeks and as a bonus it will warm things up.

-Use as many lamps as you can around the house rather than overhead halogen lighting, and try and switch the globes to energy efficient ones.
+Use as many lamps as you can around the house rather than overhead halogen lighting, and try and switch the globes to energy efficient LEDs.
 Dim lighting will also help keep everyone chilled out in the middle of the night.

 4. Heating & cooling